 Are you establishing a new business in Singapore?
 Well, good luck!
 But, first things first, have you registered for GST?
-Yes, if the expected turnover of your company is more than S$1 million, you need to register for GST.
-As long as the Company is reasonably certain that its revenue is going to exceed $1 million, its compulsory for the Company to register for GST.
+Yes, if the expected turnover of your company is more than S$1 million, you need GST registration.
+As long as the Company is reasonably certain that its revenue is going to exceed $1 million, it’s compulsory for the Company to do GST registration.

-If the Company’s revenue exceeds $1 million and the Company did not register for GST, you can get into some real trouble.
-But, before this, you need to learn everything about GST and various things you need to keep in mind while registering for GST.
+If the Company’s revenue exceeds $1 million and the Company did not do GST registration, you can get into some real trouble.
+But, before this, you need to learn everything about GST and various things you need to keep in mind for the process of GST registration.

 So, if you are a startup and still struggling to learn Singapore tax and regulations, this article might help you out.
 This article will let you understand all about GST, how you can register for it, and file it.
 Continue reading to find out.